adityaprasad502/adityaprasad502/README.md

 </tr>
 </tbody></table>
 <p><strong><g-emoji class="g-emoji" alias="black_joker" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f0cf.png">🃏</g-emoji> Random Joke for Today</strong></p>
-<pre><code>Why does no one like SQLrillex?
+<pre><code>A DHCP packet walks into a bar and asks for a beer.
 </code></pre>
-<pre><code>~&gt; He keeps dropping the database.
+<pre><code>~&gt; Bartender says, "here, but I’ll need that back in an hour!"
 </code></pre>
 <p><strong><g-emoji class="g-emoji" alias="books" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4da.png">📚</g-emoji> Random Facts for Today</strong></p>
-<pre><code>1 ~&gt; Simplistic passwords contribute to over 80% of all computer password break-ins.
+<pre><code>1 ~&gt; The longest place-name still in use is: Taumatawhakatangihangakoauauotamateaturipukakapikimaungahoronukupokaiakitnatahu, a New Zealand hill.
 </code></pre>
-<pre><code>2 ~&gt; Women blink nearly twice as much as men.
+<pre><code>2 ~&gt; In Disney`s Fantasia, the Sorcerer`s name is "Yensid" (Disney backwards.)
 </code></pre>
-<pre><code>3 ~&gt; The "save" icon on Microsoft Word shows a floppy disk with the shutter on backwards.
+<pre><code>3 ~&gt; Steely Dan got their name from a sexual device depicted in the book `The Naked Lunch`.
 </code></pre>
 <p><strong><g-emoji class="g-emoji" alias="speech_balloon" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4ac.png">💬</g-emoji> Random Quotes for Today</strong></p>
-<pre><code>1 ~&gt; Be true to yourself, help others, make each day your masterpiece, make friendship a fine art, drink deeply from good books - especially the Bible, build a shelter against a rainy day, give thanks for your blessings and pray for guidance every day. - John Wooden
+<pre><code>1 ~&gt; Keep me away from the wisdom which does not cry, the philosophy which does not laugh and the greatness which does not bow before children. - Kahlil Gibran
 </code></pre>
-<pre><code>2 ~&gt; Happiness is as a butterfly which, when pursued, is always beyond our grasp, but which if you will sit down quietly, may alight upon you. - Nathaniel Hawthorne
+<pre><code>2 ~&gt; If you think you can, you can.
+And if you think you can't, you're right. - Henry Ford
 </code></pre>
-<pre><code>3 ~&gt; Knowing others is wisdom, knowing yourself is Enlightenment. - Laozi
+<pre><code>3 ~&gt; Chance is always powerful.
+Let your hook be always cast; in the pool where you least expect it, there will be a fish. - Ovid
 </code></pre>
 <p><strong><g-emoji class="g-emoji" alias="memo" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4dd.png">📝</g-emoji> Note</strong></p>
-<pre><code>Last Updated precisely on 13/12/2022 at 19:23:50 IST
+<pre><code>Last Updated precisely on 14/12/2022 at 19:23:21 IST
-Next Update is roughly by 14/12/2022 at 19:20:50 IST
+Next Update is roughly by 15/12/2022 at 19:20:20 IST
 </code></pre>

 <!--END_SECTION:waka-->